-Quilling For Beginners: Butterfly Quilling Tutorial With Free Template and Pattern
+Quilling For Beginners: Butterfly Quilling Tutorial With Free Template

 Quilling is a fascinating papercraft to get creative with.
 It is essentially the art of rolling strips of narrow coloured paper, and putting them together to form a design!
 Whether you’re a papercrafting pro or a crafting newbie, quilling is accessible to all – You need only a few essential tools and plenty of paper strips, and you’re away!
 For those of you who like the idea of fuss-free quilling, pre-cut strips are available to die in a selection of eye-catching colours.
 We asked quilling pro, Carla Bagshaw, to put together a crafty quilling tutorial for you to try at home – fancy creating this stunning butterfly quilling art?
 Check out Carla’s step-by-step quilling instructions below, and download your free quilling template to get started!